 This too, will have Title, Genre, Format and Writer but it will also have:

-Logline: The thrust of the story; the area of conflict or discovery, the main character/s in two or three lines maximum.
+Logline: The thrust of the story; the area of conflict or discovery, the main character/s arc in no more than one paragraph of four lines.
+The key is to be able to memorise this, so keep it tight and succinct!

 Descriptive Paragraph: Summarise the world in which your story lives and introduce the characters important to the plotline, that populate it.